 Research Programmes /

-We have a collaborative and interdisciplinary research and innovation programme that will deliver new understanding and impact across the following themes:
+Our collaborative and interdisciplinary research and innovation programme is delivering new understanding and impact across the following themes:

 Particulate science and innovation.

 Powders will become active and designed rather than passive elements in their processing.
 Control of surface state, surface chemistry, structure, bulk chemistry, morphologies and size will result in particles designed for process efficiency / reliability and product performance.